RodrigoGama1902/blender-addon-usd-exporter-port/README.md

-# Blender USDZ Export Add-on
+# Blender USD/USDZ Export Add-on

 This add-on allows users to export their Blender projects to the USDZ format, even if they are using versions of Blender below 3.5, which added native support for USDZ export.
 The add-on achieves this functionality by running an instance of Blender 3.5 or a higher version in the background.